Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Complexity and homotopy structures of homotopy lens spaces

 Now we give a proof of Theorem~\ref{cor:AS}: the number of h-cobordism classes of manifolds simple homotopy equivalent to a lens space $L_N^d$ with at most $V$ simplices is bounded between two constant multiples (depending on $d$)$\times V^{(N-1)/2 + \delta (N,d)}$ where $\delta (N,d) = 0$ unless $N$ is even and $d$ is $3$ mod $4$, and in that case it is $1$.

-\begin{proof}[Proof of Theorem~\ref{cor:AS}] We use the Wall realization $L_{2d}(\Z/N) \to S(M)$ to obtain a $\Z^{(N-1)/2}$ number of such manifolds, detected by the $\rho_{G}$ invariant.
+\begin{proof}[Proof of Theorem~\ref{cor:AS}] Let $M$ be a lens spaces $L_N^d$.
+We use the Wall realization $L_{2d}(\Z/N) \to S(M)$~\cite[Theorem 5.8]{Wall99}, which identifies all elements in $L_{2d}(\Z/N)$ as obstructions to surgery problems in $S(M)$, to obtain a $\Z^{(N-1)/2}$ number of such manifolds, detected by the $\rho_{G}$ invariant.
 This $L$-group is finitely generated.
 Pick a codimension one submanifold $X$ of $M$ so that $\pi_1(X) \to \pi_1(M)$ is an isomorphism.
 Then one can lift the map $L_{2d}(\Z/N) \to S(M)$ through $L_{2d}(\Z/N) \to S(X \times [0,1] \textup{ rel } \d) \to S(M)$.
-One cuts along $X$ and glues in between the two sides the Wall realization in $X \times [0,1] \textup{ rel } \d$~\cite{Wei82}.
-The constant for the lower bound is the reciprocal of the largest number of simplices in any of the Wall realizations for any of the generators (with a negative additive constant for the number of simplices in a triangulation of $M$ in which $N$ is a subcomplex).

-(If $d=3$, then the submanifold $X$ has dimension $4$.
+One cuts along $X$ and glues in between the two sides the Wall realization mapping to $X \times [0,1] \textup{ rel } \d$~\cite{Wei82}.
+The constant for the lower bound is the reciprocal of the largest number of simplices in any of the Wall realizations for any of the generators with a negative additive constant for the number of simplices in a triangulation of $M$ in which $N$ is a subcomplex.
+In this construction, the codimension one submanifold $X$ we use is the boundary of regular neighborhood of a lower dimensional lens space.
+If $d=3$, then the submanifold $X$ has dimension $4$.
 In that case one might have to connect sum some $S^2 \times S^2$ to achieve the Wall realization.
 (See~\cite{CS71}.)

 For the upper bound, Theorem~\ref{thm:AS} plays a key role.
 As the above discussion, we have $[(N-1)/2] + \delta(N,d)$ invariants where $\delta(N,d) = 0$ unless $N$ is even and $d$ is $3$ mod $4$, in which case it is $1$.
-Since we showed the upper bound of $\rho$-invariant $\rho_{g}$ linearly depends on the complexity of the given homotopy lens space in Theorem~\ref{thm:AS}, the number of h-cobordism classes of manifolds homotopy equivalent to a lens space $L_{N}^{2d-1}$ with $V$ simplices is bounded above by $V^{(N-1)/2 + \delta (N,d)}$ (in $V$) with a multiplicative coefficient which depends on only dimension. \end{proof}
+Since we showed the upper bound of $\rho$-invariant $\rho_{g}$ linearly depends on the complexity of the given homotopy lens space in Theorem~\ref{thm:AS}, the number of h-cobordism classes of manifolds homotopy equivalent to a lens space $L_{N}^{2d-1}$ with $V$ simplices is bounded above by $V^{(N-1)/2 + \delta (N,d)}$ (in $V$) with a multiplicative coefficient which depends only on dimension. \end{proof}